kubernetes/community/contributors/design-proposals/cpu-manager.md

 Kubernetes will ship with three CPU manager policies.
 Only one policy is active at a time on a given node, chosen by the operator via Kubelet configuration.
 The three policies are **no-op**, **static** and **dynamic**.

+Operators can set the active CPU manager policy through a new Kubelet configuration setting `--cpu-manager-policy`.

 Each policy is described below.

 #### Policy 1: "no-op" cpuset control [default]